ValeriyStromilov/ValeriyStromilov/README.md

 #### 📌 AI image upscaling system

-This system upscales images' resolution through deep learning using the SSResNet autoencoder architecture (alongside with CNN), ensuring detail and clarity of the original images.
+This system upscales images' resolution through deep learning using the SSResNet autoencoder architecture (alongside with CNN), ensuring details and clarity of the original images.

 **Project stack**: Python, TensorFlow, Keras, scikit-image, scikit-learn